winesapOS/winesapOS/CONTRIBUTING.md

 These are custom files and scripts that are installed as part of winesapOS.
 Unless otherwise stated, the source file can be found at the related path in the `rootfs` directory.

+- `/etc/modprobe.d/winesapos-broadcom-wifi.conf` = If Broadcom Wi-Fi hardare is detected and there is no Internet connection, the proprietary driver is configured.
+- `/etc/modprobe.d/winesapos-controllers.conf` = Configure Xbox controller support.
+    - Source: `scripts/winesapos-setup.sh`
+- `/etc/modprobe.d/winesapos-framework-als-deactivate.conf` = If a Framework laptop is detected, the ambient light sensor is disabled to fix input from special keys on the keyboard.
+    - Source: `scripts/winesapos-setup.sh`
+- `/etc/modprobe.d/winesapos-mac.conf` = Configure Mac support.
+    - Source: `scripts/winesapos-setup.sh`
+- `/etc/modprobe.d/winesapos-nvidia.conf` = Configure support for the NVIDIA open kernel module.
+    - Source: `scripts/winesapos-setup.sh`
+    - Source: `scripts/winesapos-setup.sh`
 - `/etc/NetworkManager/conf.d/wifi_backend.conf` = Configures NetworkManger to use the IWD backend.
     - Source: `scripts/winesapos-install.sh`
-- `/etc/modules-load.d/winesapos-mac.conf` = Enable the T2 driver (apple-bce).
-    - Source: `scripts/winesapos-install.sh`
-- `/etc/modprobe.d/framework-als-deactivate.conf` = If a Framework laptop is detected, the ambient light sensor is disabled to fix input from special keys on the keyboard.
-    - Source: `scripts/winesapos-setup.sh`
-- `/etc/modprobe.d/winesapos-amd.conf` = Enable the AMDGPU driver for older graphics cards and apply various driver workarounds for known issues.
-    - Source: `scripts/winesapos-install.sh`
-- `/etc/modprobe.d/winesapos-mac.conf` = Enable the Touch Bar driver (apple-touchbar) and disable the Ethernet over USB drivers which T2 Macs do not support.
-    - Source: `scripts/winesapos-install.sh`
-    - Source: `scripts/winesapos-setup.sh`
 - `/etc/snapper/configs/{root,home}` = The Snapper configuration for Btrfs backups.
     - Source: `rootfs/etc/snapper/configs/root`
 - `/etc/sysctl.d/00-winesapos.conf` = Configures a lower swappiness level and increases the open files limit.
     - Source: `scripts/winesapos-install.sh`
 - `/etc/systemd/system.conf.d/20-file-limits.conf` = Configure a higher open files limit.
     - Source: `scripts/winesapos-install.sh`
-- `/etc/systemd/user/winesapos-mute.service` = A user (not system) service for muting all audio.
-This is required for some newer Macs that have in-development hardware drivers that are extremely loud by default.
 - `/usr/local/bin/winesapos-mute.sh` = The script for the winesapos-mute.service.
-- `/etc/systemd/system/pacman-mirrors.service` = On Manjaro builds, this provides a service to find and configure the fastest mirrors for Pacman.
-This is not needed on Arch Linux builds as it has a Reflector service that comes with a service file.
-- `/etc/systemd/system/winesapos-resize-root-file-system.service` = A service that runs a script to resize the root file system upon first boot.
 - `/var/winesapos/graphics` = The graphics type that was selected during the setup process: amd, intel, nvidia-new, nvidia-old, virtualbox, or vmware.
     - Source: `scripts/winesapos-setup.sh`
 - `/var/winesapos/IMAGE_TYPE` = The image type that was set during the build process.